 Nature of the Business - Roper is a diversified growth company that designs, manufactures and distributes energy systems and controls, medical and scientific imaging products and software, industrial technology products and radio frequency products and services.
-Roper markets these products and services to selected segments of a broad range of markets, including radio frequency applications, medical, water, energy, research, education, food and food services, security and other niche markets.
+Roper markets these products and services to selected segments of a broad range of markets, including radio frequency applications, medical, water, energy, research, education, software-as-a-service ("SaaS")-based information networks, security and other niche markets.

-Accounts Receivable - Accounts receivable were stated net of an allowance for doubtful accounts and sales allowances of \$10.3 million and \$11.2 million at December 31, 2010 and 2009, respectively.
-Outstanding accounts receivable balances are reviewed periodically, and allowances are provided at such time that management believes reasonable doubt exists that such balances will be collected within a reasonable period of time.
+Accounts Receivable - Accounts receivable were stated net of an allowance for doubtful accounts and sales allowances of \$10.6 million and \$10.3 million at December 31, 2011 and 2010, respectively.
+Outstanding accounts receivable balances are reviewed periodically, and allowances are provided at such time that management believes it is probable that an account receivable is uncollectible.
 The returns and other sales credit allowance is an estimate of customer returns, exchanges, discounts or other forms of anticipated concessions and is treated as a reduction in revenue.

 Cash and Cash Equivalents - Roper considers highly liquid financial instruments with remaining maturities at acquisition of three months or less to be cash equivalents.
-Roper had \$10 million in cash equivalents at December 31, 2010 and none at December 31, 2009.
+Roper had in \$136 million in cash equivalents at December 31, 2011 and \$10 million at December 31, 2010.